 Woodstock should be on top of your list if you are planning a Vermont winter vacation.
 Woodstock is a small and quaint town with plenty of things to explore in town and the surroundings.
 Also, this area is where you can find some of the most beautiful covered bridges in Vermont.

-Woodstock is considered one of the most beautiful towns in the United States, and here you can find the only National Park in the State of Vermont, the Marsh-Billings-Rockefeller National Historical Park, located in Windsor County near Woodstock.
+Considered one of the most beautiful towns in the United States, here you can find the only National Park in the State of Vermont, the Marsh-Billings-Rockefeller National Historical Park, located in Windsor County near Woodstock.

 Take a stroll down Main Street and it is easy to just get lost admiring the stunning old building that turned into a magic place during wintertime and the holiday’s decorations.
 Here you can also find local artists, craftspeople, and purveyors that capture the Vermont winter wonderland spirit.